theheking/intro-to-python/practical_overview/5_Combining_DataFrames.md

 ```

 > Note: that merged_inner has fewer rows than survey_sub.
-This is an indication that there were rows in surveys_df with value(s) for species_id that do not exist as value(s) for species_id in species_df.
+This indicates that there were rows in surveys_df with value(s) for species_id that do not exist as value(s) for species_id in species_df.

 # B) Left Joins